About Guides What I Use

 This is how I make most of my content.
 I film a quick talking head on my phone, then Claude adds everything else: titles, captions, graphics, transitions.

-What Claude does: It extracts the audio, runs it through a transcription tool (Whisper) to figure out what you're saying and when, then builds animated overlays timed to your speech.
+What Claude does: It pulls out the audio, runs it through a transcription tool called Whisper (free, built by OpenAI) to figure out what you're saying and when, then builds animated overlays timed to your speech.
 Captions appear word by word.
 Graphics pop up when you mention key points.
-It even positions captions to avoid covering your face.
+It positions captions so they don't cover your face.

 I film myself talking for 30 to 40 seconds.
 Drop the file in.
 Ask Claude to add captions, a title, and graphics.
 Preview it, adjust a few things, render.
 The whole process from filming to finished video takes about 10 minutes.
 That used to take me an hour in CapCut.

-Remotion is incredible for motion graphics and building videos from scratch.
-Editing existing footage (like cutting out mistakes or trimming bloopers) is possible but not perfect yet.
+Remotion is great for motion graphics and building videos from scratch.
+But editing existing footage (like cutting out mistakes or trimming bloopers) is possible but not perfect yet.
 Transitions can be a bit rough.
 My advice: use Remotion for the overlays, captions, and graphics, and do any heavy cutting in CapCut or your normal editor first.
 Or just film clean takes.

-Film on a green screen background and Claude can composite you over a Remotion-generated animated background.
+Film on a green screen background and Claude can place you over a Remotion-generated animated background.
 Professional-looking content without a production team.
+(You can get a cheap green screen on Amazon for under $30.)

 Built-in Extras You Should Know About